jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 This design shows that a Prototype Registry is a registry of **objects**, not classes.
 Because of that, both simple shapes and composite structures can be registered, acquired, and treated uniformly.
 Once composites become first-class prototypes, complex structures stop being special cases and instead become named configurations.

 The combination of Prototype, Registry, and Composite enables variation through configuration rather than inheritance.
 New shapes, new compositions, and new behaviors emerge without modifying existing code, only by registering new object instances.

+Once acquisition becomes object-driven and registries become instance-based, systems begin to grow by assembly rather than refactoring.

 # Complete Demo Code
 Here’s the entire implementation up to this point as one file.
 Copy and paste it into a Java environment and execute it.
 If you don’t have Java, try this [Online Java Environment](https://www.programiz.com/java-programming/online-compiler/).
 Play with the implementation.
 Copy and paste the code into Generative AI for analysis and comments.